-- 1) Before adding the treatment, drain out a corresponding amount of water. - 2) Remove the weighted pop off ball from the relief vent pipe. - 3) Take a funnel and place it into the relief vent pipe.

-4) Pour the entire contents of the water treatment chemical, as supplied, into the HEATMORTM furnace.

-5) Top up your HEATMORTM furnace with water, fill the bladder, and replace the pop off ball.
+- 1) Before adding the treatment, drain out a corresponding amount of water. - 2) Take a funnel and place it into the relief vent pipe. - 3) Pour the entire contents of the water treatment chemical, as supplied, into the HEATMORTM furnace. - 4) Top up your HEATMORTM furnace with water and fill the bladder.
 Refer to "Filling the Bladder Initially" for details or contact your local dealer.